Emissions from old wood stoves

 What is Clean burn Technology?

 Clean burn Technology essentially means that the stoves have a double combustion chamber, which also burns the finer particles.
 A Jøtul stove will therefore give you cosiness, warmth and environmentally friendly firing.
-Given that we are also the only manufacturer anywhere in the world to manufacture wood stoves and fireplace inserts using renewable energy in the form of Norwegian hydropower, and that we recover old cast iron stoves and melt them down to produce new, clean burn versions, there are additional arguments for lighting up with a clear conscience.
-The fact that clean burn technology produces 30 percent more heat per log than older stoves is yet another bonus!
+The fact that clean burn technology produces 40 percent more heat per log than older stoves is yet another bonus!

 Check out our clean burning wood stoves